 DOT must make the following determinations under 46 U.S.C.
 54301(a)(6)(A) prior to award selection.
 Refer to Section D.2. for what to include in the application.
 First, DOT must determine that the project improves the safety, efficiency, or reliability of the movement of goods through a port or intermodal connection to a port.
 If the application demonstrates that the project will positively improve the movement of goods, the project will satisfy the determination listed under Section C.3.b.
 Second, DOT must determine that the project is cost effective.
 For applications that seek funding for projects under 46 U.S.C.
 54301(a) and that DOT finds will have a BCR greater than or equal to 1.0, the project will satisfy the determination in Section C.3.b.(2).
 For applications that seek funding for projects under 46 U.S.C.
 54301(b), the project will not be required to satisfy the determination in Section C.3.b.(2).
+The determination in Section C.3.b.(2) will also not apply to projects in noncontiguous States and U.S. territories that are awarded funding under the FY 2022 Appropriations Act.
 Third, DOT must determine that the applicant has the authority to carry out the project.
 If the narrative demonstrates that the applicant has the authority to carry out the project by providing citations of authority, or other supporting documentation with the application, the project will satisfy the determination outlined in Section C.3.b.(3).
 Fourth, DOT must determine that the applicant has sufficient funding to meet the matching requirements.
 In assessing the availability of the proposed non-Federal financial commitments, DOT will consider the degree to which financing sources are dedicated to the proposed purposes and are highly likely to be available within the proposed project schedule.
 If the application narrative and project budget demonstrate that the applicant has sufficient funding available to meet the matching requirements, the project will satisfy the determination outlined in Section C.3.b.(4).
 Fifth, DOT must determine that the project will be completed without unreasonable delay.
 If the application narrative and project schedule demonstrate that the project is reasonably expected to begin construction no later than 18 months after the date of obligation of funds for the project (that is, the date of a grant agreement) and that it will be fully completed within five years of obligation, the project satisfies the determination outlined in Section C.3.b.(5).
 Sixth, DOT must determine that the project cannot be easily and efficiently completed without Federal funding or financial assistance.
 DOT will evaluate how well the narrative demonstrates that the project cannot be easily and efficiently completed without Federal funding or financial assistance available to the project sponsor.
 If applications sufficiently describe the impacts on the project of Federal funding or financial assistance being unavailable for the project, and show the project cannot be easily or efficiently completed without such assistance, the project will satisfy the determination outlined in Section C.3.b.(6).